-However, this is only a temporary solution as the service discovery always highlights missing services.
-Permanent ignoring requires clicking , which permanently disables the service.
+This is only a temporary solution, however, as the service discovery always highlights missing services.
+Permanently ignoring requires clicking , which permanently disables the service.
 With you can bring a disabled service back into monitoring.

 As always after every change an activation of changes is necessary in order for them to take effect.

 All further information can be found in the article on service configuration.

 You may occasionally wish to perform tasks such as deleting, moving, editing or a service discovery for a whole series of hosts simultaneously.
 Checkmk provides so-called 'bulk actions' for this purpose.

 You can find these actions on the page of an open folder in the Hosts menu in the On selected hosts section:

 The actions always apply to hosts that are located directly in a displayed folder — and which have been selected by you.
 The checkboxes in the first column of the host list serve this purpose.
 If you click on the cross in the column’s title, all hosts are selected — and deselected by clicking it again.

 You can restrict the selection of affected hosts in the list with checkboxes.
 Some of the actions will thus only be executed on the selected hosts.